 Since I feel most relaxed in the bath, I started to wonder, is there such a thing as bathtub mediation?
-As it turns out, the bathtub is an ideal place to meditate.
+The bathtub is an ideal place to meditate.
 The hot bath water slows the parasympathetic nervous system making it easier to breathe deeply.
 And if you’ve already got a daily bath habit, adding meditation makes it more likely the new habit will stick.

 There are a lot of fantastic benefits you can get from meditating, but if you’ve never been able to develop a consistent practice, or you’re a beginner, bathtub meditation may be just what you need.

 What is Bathtub Meditation?

 For those new to meditation, it is the practice of being fully in the moment—or being fully aware of what’s happening in your mind.
 That’s why meditating helps us to become more mindful.
 Usually, a person meditates sitting or kneeling in a quiet room.
 Bathtub meditation involves practicing mindfulness in the bathtub, and it can be done sitting or lying down